bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 <p></p>
 {% endraw %}

-And your <code>ViewHolder</code> would probably need to receive that listener too, to assign it to the click listener of the view:
+And your `ViewHolder` would probably need to receive that listener too, to assign it to the click listener of the view:

 {% raw %}
 <p></p>